scionsamurai/jimscode.github.io/src/posts/cloudflare-d1-oauth/cloudflare-d1-oauth.md

 Great!
 Now that we've confirmed our basic authentication is working, let's add the user-saving functionality.

-5. Update `src/auth.ts` to include callbacks:
+5. Update `src/auth.ts` to include the signIn callback:

     ```typescript
     // ... previous imports ...